 DXHeat.com is online

-Over last 8 month I was digging deep into Web Development.
+Over the last 8 months, I was digging deep into Web Development.
 The result went yesterday public, DXHeat.com.
 Instead of building just another Web DX Cluster, I tried to build something innovative with new, unique features.
-Best is to check it out by yourself!
+The best is to check it out by yourself!

-Within the first 48 hours the site received more than 3000 visitors.
-DXHeat.com was featured on a couple of blogs and I was retweeted almost a 100 times!
-So I'm very happy how well DXHeat.com was received in the Amateur Radio community.
-In the last minute before the public launch I added an easy accessible feedback form.
-I'm glad I did!
+Within the first 48 hours, the site received more than 3000 visitors.
+DXHeat.com was featured on a couple of blogs and I was retweeted almost 100 times!
+So I’m very happy how well DXHeat.com was received in the Amateur Radio community.
+At the last minute before the public launch, I added an easily accessible feedback form.
+I’m glad I did!
 I received more than 20 comments with valuable feedback, reporting small bugs and requesting new features.

 So let me quote the most important (unique) features of DXHeat.com: